ikarigeorge/blog-hugo/site/content/posts/replace-strings-in-several-files-using-the-sed-command-and-regexp.md

   - snippets
   - regexp
 ---
 Sometimes it is necessary to replace some text inside a file using the `sed` command.
-But what if the text to search for is not fixed but has some pattern?
+However, what if the text to search for is not fixed but has some pattern?

-A regular expression can be used alongside sed 🙂.
-Let's suppose we have the following listA.txt and listB.txt
+A regular expression can be used alongside `sed` 🙂.
+Let's suppose we have the following `listA.txt` and `listB.txt` files:

 ```
 name=John,email=john@myurl.com
 name=Eva,email=eva@myurl.com
 name=Laurie,email=laurie@anotherurl.com
 ```

 ```
 order=12324,email=john@myurl.com
 order=45656,email=eva@myurl.com